Ecopawst/ecopawst.com/README.md

 ## Contribute to EcoPawst 💪

-We welcome contributions to make EcoPaws even better.
+We welcome contributions to make EcoPawst even better.
 Check out our `CONTRIBUTING.md` file for guidelines.

 # Contributing to EcoPawst